uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/buffer_node_cls.rst

 ===========
 **[flow_graph.buffer_node]**

 A node that is an unbounded buffer of messages.
-Messages are forwarded in arbitrary order.
+Messages are forwarded in an arbitrary order.

 .. code:: cpp